More from the Love Live series:

 Together, these nine form the Otonokizaka Academy school idol group, μ’s (muse).

 Like K-On’s After School Tea Time, the bond between Love Live’s μ’s was the highlight of this show.
-One can argue which of the two was stronger, but to me, in order for Love Live to have worked, μ’s bond needed to be inherently stronger than After School Tea Time since it had to keep together nine rather than five.
+One can argue which of the two was stronger, but to me, for Love Live to have worked, μ’s bond needed to be inherently stronger than After School Tea Time since it had to keep together nine rather than five.
 Had it failed, the show would have been forgettable.

 I had my doubts about whether it could be done, but Love Live proved me wrong.